loning/universe/docs/en/core/formal/formal_theory_en.md

 where $\lambda$ is the quantum parameter, $\mathcal{W}_Q$ is the decision component from the quantum domain, and $\mathcal{W}_C$ is the decision component from the classical domain.

-## Quantum-Classical Dualism Dimensional Notation and Branch Theory Navigation
+## Quantum-Classical Dualism Dimension Annotation and Branch Theory Navigation

 In the Quantum-Classical Dualism framework, each branch theory not only has its research content but also possesses specific dimensional attributes.
 The dimensional attribute represents the theory's positioning in the quantum domain-classical domain continuum, reflecting the theory's emphasis on quantum properties (superposition states and possibilities) versus classical properties (determinism and realization).
 Below is a navigation list organized by disciplinary categories, including dimensional notations and dependency relationships between theories.